ejreymond-christensen/tacos-sequelized/README.md

 ### How to run the program
 you can go to : https://taco-time.herokuapp.com/

-or clone the repo `ut-taco-sequelized`, clone the repo, `npm install` all the node dependencies and host it on our own node server.
+or clone the repo `taco-sequelized`, clone the repo, `npm install` all the node dependencies and host it on our own node server.
 You will need to add the SQL schema to initialize the database.